verboompj/Networking/Accelerated Networking & Performance Testing.md

 `iperf3 -c ace:cab:deca:fe::5 -b 0 -P 1 -6`
 * the `-b 0` means -b for Bandwidth, 0 for unlimited
-* the `-P 1` for the number of parralel running flows / Streams the client initiates
+* the `-P 1` for the number of parallel running flows / Streams the client initiates
 * and the `-6` to force connectivity over IPv6

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/17nonaccsing.png)

 The results show a ~2Gbps of bandwidth consumed by iperf.
 Not quite the 6Gbps the VM has available on Aggregated bandwidth.
 This has to do with the number of streams that iperf uses, and the limits on the NIC that come with running a single stream.
-If we re-run iperf to leverage 8 parralel streams, watch what happends:
+If we re-run iperf to leverage 8 parallel streams, watch what happens:

 `iperf3 -c ace:cab:deca:fe::5 -b 0 -P 8 -6`